-This course will provide a fundamental survey of organic chemistry and is intended for Nursing and Allied Health science majors in fulfillment of the pre-nursing (or health care related) program lab science requirements.
+This course provides a fundamental survey of organic chemistry and is intended for Nursing and Allied Health science majors in fulfillment of the pre-nursing (or health care related) program lab science requirements.
 Topics include structure, function and chemistry of aliphatic and aromatic hydrocarbons, alcohols, ethers, carboxylic acids, amines, and related compounds; mechanisms, and stereochemistry.
 Formerly CHEM 108, Organic Chemistry for Health Sciences.
 Prerequisite: grade of C- or higher in CHEM& 121.

-CHEM& 123 Introduction to Biochemistry [NS] 5 Credits
+CHEM& 123 Introduction to Biochemistry [NS]

-This course will provide a fundamental survey of biochemical principles and is intended for Nursing and Allied Health science majors in fulfillment of the pre-nursing (or health care related) program lab science requirements.
-Topics include structure, function and chemistry for biomolecules, enzymatic catalysis, metabolic pathways, genetic expression, and biotechnology.
+This course provides a fundamental survey of biochemical principles and is intended for Nursing and Allied Health science majors in fulfillment of the pre-nursing (or health care related) program lab science requirements.
+Topics include structure, function and chemistry for biomolecules, enzymatic catalysis, metabolic pathways, genetic expression, and genetic diseases.
 Formerly CHEM 109, Biochemistry for Health Sciences.
 Prerequisite: grade of C- or higher in CHEM& 122.

-CHEM& 139 General Chemistry Prep [NS] 5 Credits
+CHEM& 139 General Chemistry Prep [NS]

-This course will survey key chemical concepts in inorganic chemistry and is intended for science majors who have not had chemistry in high school or need the chemical and mathematical preparation for the General Chemistry sequence in fulfillment of the general education non-lab science requirements.
-Topics include atomic structure, bonding, periodicity, stoichiometry, gases, thermodynamics, solution chemistry, acids, bases, and intermolecular forces.
+This course will survey key chemical concepts in inorganic chemistry.
+It is intended for science majors who have not had chemistry in high school or need the chemical and mathematical preparation for the General Chemistry sequence.
+It fulfills the general education non-lab science requirements.
+Topics include atomic structure, bonding, stoichiometry, solution chemistry, acids, bases, and intermolecular forces.
 Co-requisite: MATH 079 or MATH 080.
 Prerequisites: appropriate placement score or grade of C or higher in ENGL 087; or permission of the Science Division Chair or designee.
 Recommended: READ 088 or higher.
 This course does not satisfy the chemistry requirement for the nursing degree.